Leaflet/Leaflet/examples/choropleth.md

 ### Adding Interaction

-Now lets make the states highlighted visually in some way when they are hovered with a mouse.
+Now let's make the states highlighted visually in some way when they are hovered with a mouse.
 First we'll define an event listener for layer `mouseover` event:

 	function highlightFeature(e) {
 		var layer = e.target;